Northrop A-17: Great Britain

 In June 1940, 93 ex-USAAC aircraft were purchased by France, and refurbished by Douglas, including being given new engines.
-These were not delivered before the fall of France and 61 were taken over by the British Purchasing Commission for the British Commonwealth use under the name Northrop Nomad Mk I.
+These were not delivered before the fall of France and 61 were taken over by the British Purchasing Commission for British Commonwealth use under the name Northrop Nomad Mk I.

 South Africa

 After the RAF assessed the Northrop Nomad Mk Is as "obsolete", most of the Nomads were sent to South Africa for use as trainers and target tugs.
-The Nomads suffered shortages of spare parts (particularly engines) and from 1942 were gradually replaced by Fairey Battles.
+The Nomads suffered shortages of spare parts (particularly engines) and from 1942 onwards were gradually replaced by Fairey Battles.
 The last Nomads were retired in 1944.

 Canada

 The Royal Canadian Air Force received 32 Nomads that had been part of a French order of 93 aircraft.
-When France fell in 1940, this order was taken over by Great Britain who transferred 32 of the aircraft to Canada where they were used as advanced trainers and target tugs as part of the British Commonwealth Air Training Plan.
+When France fell in 1940, this order was taken over by Great Britain who transferred 32 of the aircraft to Canada, where they were used as advanced trainers and target tugs as part of the British Commonwealth Air Training Plan.

 These were serialed 3490 to 3521; all were assigned to No. 3 Training Command RCAF.